-For the Six For the Six Months Ended e
+For the Six M For the Six Months Ended e

-March 26, 2022 %
+March 26, 2022 March 27, 2021 Amount %

 (dollars in thousands)

 Systems \$ 160,794 \$ 16,760 \$144,034 859%

 Software subscriptions 1,940 1,544 396 26%

 Operation services 10,614 10,415 199 2%

 Total revenue \$ 173,348 \$ 28,719 \$144,629 504%

 Systems revenue increased during the six months ended March 26, 2022 as compared to the six months ended March 27, 2021 due to the acceptance of certain warehouse automation systems as well as the commencement of other warehouse automation systems for our customers as we continue to grow our business.
-The increase resulting from the acceptance of certain and commencement of other warehouse automation systems is primarily due to the ongoing Master Automation Agreement with Walmart, for which we are performing the installation and implementation of our warehouse automation systems are installed and implemented at the remaining regional distribution centers through fiscal year 2028.
+The increase resulting from the acceptance of certain and commencement of other warehouse automation systems is primarily due to the ongoing Master Automation Agreement with Walmart, for which we are performing the installation and implementation of our warehouse automation system within 25 of Walmart's 42 regional distribution centers, which is expected to continue to produce systems revenue as the warehouse automation systems are installed and implemented at the remaining regional distribution centers through fiscal year 2028.